rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 And now we can install Kubevirt into the cluster.
 Kubevirt is what allows our cluster to become a hypervisor.
 There is a guide here: https://kubevirt.io/quickstart_kind/

-These are the commands I used, which have hardcoded the versions for simplicity
+These are the commands I used, which have hard coded the versions for simplicity

 ```powershell
 #  https://storage.googleapis.com/kubevirt-prow/release/kubevirt/kubevirt/stable.txt